-The British-American Parliamentary Group (BAPG) is an interparliamentary body that promotes exchanges and understanding between British parliamentarians and US political and other leading figures.
-It has some 651 members from both Houses of Parliament.
+The British-American Parliamentary Group (BAPG) is an all-party interparliamentary body that promotes exchanges and understanding between British parliamentarians and US political and other leading figures.
+It has some 600 members from both Houses of Parliament.
 Its Chairman is the Prime Minister, its Joint Presidents are the Speaker of the House of Commons and the Lord Speaker and the Co-Vice Chair are normally of Ministerial and Shadow Ministerial office.

 The BAPG was formed shortly before the Second World War to promote closer relations and understanding between Members of both Houses of Parliament and Members of both Houses of the United States Congress by providing opportunities for discussion on problems common to both countries and for the exchange of visits and information.
 During the Second World War the British Government started funding the Group.